paulhegedus/OFPE/README.md

 application of input rates to develop crop response functions for predicting outcomes of various management scenarios.

-This package contains tools for creating a database to store field specific information, importing data collected on-farms or from remotely-sensed sources to the database, enriching yield and protein datasets with covariate data, analysis and simulation of winter wheat yield and grain able input rates (nitrogen fertilizer or seed), and generation of input prescriptions based on field specific predictions based on field specific data.
+This package contains tools for the OFPE data workflow.
+This workflow consists of the creation of a database to store field specific information, and a data cycle that is repeated on an annual scale.
+The cycle begins by importing data collected on-farms or from remotely-sensed sources to the database, then aggregating all covariate data to the yield and protein datasets, analysis and simulation of ecological and economic outcomes, and generation of input prescriptions based on the field specific predictions.
+In the next year, data is collected and the cycle repeats, beginning with downloading GEE data and importing data collected from on-farm equipment.

+*TODO: OFPE data cycle diagram?*

-More information of the MSU OFPE Project can be found at;
+More information/products of the MSU OFPE Project can be found at;

   - The OFPE website: <https://sites.google.com/site/ofpeframework/>
   - The OFPE package vignettes
-  - The OFPE package complementary website:
+  - The OFPE package support website:
     <https://paulhegedus.github.io/OFPE-Website/>
   - The OFPE web application:
     <https://paulhegedus.shinyapps.io/OFPE_AnalysisAndSim_App_v1/?_ga=2.189182059.1336631904.1592115204-590292424.1592115204>